Thea Placida.

 Two terroirs, one philosophy

-From the floral green tea of Guizhou to the rustic pu'er of Yunnan, each bottle is an interpretation of a great tea cru crafted like a natural wine.
+From the floral green tea of Guizhou to the rustic pu'er of Yunnan, each bottle is a singular interpretation of its terroir, crafted with master-level precision.

 Guizhou Floral